losparviero/DALL-E-Telegram-Bot/README.md

 # Image Creator Telegram Bot

-Generate pictures from text in Telegram, powered by GPT!
+Generate pictures from text in Telegram, powered by DALL-E!

 <br>

 ### Brief Note

-This uses the official ChatGPT API which is paid hence will require an API key from OpenAI.
+This uses the official OpenAI generations endpoint which is paid hence will require an API key from OpenAI.
 You'll be billed for usage accordingly.
-Check OpenAI's website for pricing.
+Refer to OpenAI's website for pricing.

 <br>